Types of smoke detector

 Test smoke detectors monthly

-Use the test button on each smoke detector to ensure it's working properly on a monthly basis.
+Use the test button on each smoke detector to ensure it is functioning properly.

 2. 2